If you've ever used Management Studio, this output message will probably look familiar:

 Why would you do that?
 Because these messages are chatty and often useless.
-In my Bad Habits and Best Practices presentations, I always talk about adding
+In my Bad Habits and Best Practices presentations, I often talk about adding

 SET NOCOUNT ON; to all stored procedures, and turning it on in application code that submits ad hoc queries.
 (During debugging, though, you might want a flag to turn the messages back on, as the output can be useful in those cases.)

 I always added the disclaimer that the advice to turn this option on everywhere isn't universal; it depends.
 Old-school ADO recordsets actually interpreted these as resultsets, so adding them to the queries after the fact could actually break application(s) that are already manually skipping them.
 And some ORMs (cough NHibernate cough) actually parse the results to determine the success of DML commands (ugh!).
 Please test your changes.